rlopez24-0066-git/OOP-Repository/README.md

   <p>
     I'm a passionate college student exploring the world of programming and technology.
-    I enjoy the challenges that programming gives me, coming up with solutions, and to keep expanding my knowledge every day.
+    I enjoy the challenges that programming gives me, coming up with solutions and to keep expanding my knowledge every day.
-    Technology can change faster than what we anticipate, and it's my dream to change it as well.
+    Technology evolves faster than we can anticipate, and my dream is to be part of shaping that change.
   </p>
     </td>